Last updated: April 2020

 GVZH Advocates is a civil partnership established in terms of Maltese law.

 For the purposes of the GDPR, GVZH Advocates is the Data Controller.
-If you have any questions about how we process your personal data, please email our data protection officer at firstname.lastname@example.org Our postal address is: 192, Old Bakery Street Valletta, VLT 1455.
+If you have any questions about how we process your personal data, please email our data protection representative at firstname.lastname@example.org Our postal address is: 192, Old Bakery Street Valletta, VLT 1455.

 Information We Collect